bioinfo-arctic/FSK2053/Spring_2024/scripts/phylogenetics_24424.md

 ### choosing 'right' algorithm

-We will use correlation analysis between the calculated distance between the taxa and cophenetic distance to choose the the right tree.
-The  between two observations that have been clustered is defined to be the intergroup dissimilarity at which the two observations are first combined into a single cluster.
+We will use correlation analysis between the calculated distance between the taxa and ***cophenetic distance*** to choose the the right tree.
+The two observations that have been clustered is defined to be the intergroup dissimilarity at which the two observations are first combined into a single cluster.

 ```
 x <- as.vector(D) # convert D as vector